ampproject/amp.dev/_get_started/about-amp.md

 AMP’s CDN also comes with a built-in
 [validation system](https://github.com/ampproject/amphtml/tree/master/validator)
-which says the page works, it’s guaranteed to work, and it’s not dependent on external resources.
+which confirms that the page is guaranteed to work, and that it doesn't depend on external resources.
 The validation system runs a series of assertions confirming the page’s markup meets the AMP HTML specification.

-Validation errors are logged to the browser’s console when the page is rendered, allowing you to see how complex changes in your code might impact performance and user experience.
+Another version of the validator comes bundled with every AMP page.
+This version can log validation errors directly to the browser’s console when the page is rendered, allowing you to see how complex changes in your code might impact performance and user experience.